 Sometimes it is necessary to give up luxury items to keep to your financial plan of paying off your student debt.
 If you are serious about paying off your debt faster, you may need to look at your lifestyle and be willing to make adjustments.

 Do you really need to eat out every weekend?
 Can you take one vacation this year instead of two?
 Can you hold off on buying a new car?

 By saving the money that would be spent on the above items and redirecting it to your student loan debt, you will save tons of money, as your accrued interest will be less.
 The longer it takes to pay off your debt, the more money you spend on the debt.
 I suggest you create a list of items you are temporarily comfortable with giving up, so you stay true to your repayment schedule.

 Remember, the balance due amount changes due to the applied daily accrued interest.
 The lower the new balance states, the lower the accrued interest amount.

 Keep What You Earn

 Don’t allow the burden of student debt to rob you of your joy of becoming a massage therapist.
 With a concrete budget and a little sacrifice, you can say goodbye to student debt and hello to enjoying all the money you earned.

 About the author

-Lozelle Mathai, CFEI, is an accountant with more than 18 years of experience in the field of financial management and accounting.
-She is the owner of Closing Your Books LLC, as well as The Body of Accounting, a virtual educational accounting consultancy firm that teaches massage and bodywork business owners how to manage, maintain and understand their business finances.
-Her articles for MASSAGE Magazine include “When it Comes to Reporting Gratuities, Here’s What Massage Therapists Need to Know” and “Create a Massage Business Budget: 4 Steps to Financial Power.”
+Lozelle Mathai, MBA, CFEI, is a financial accountant with over 18 years of experience in the field of financial management and accounting.
+She is the owner of Healthy Bodies of Finance, a division of Closing Your Books LLC.
+The Body of Accounting is an accounting consultancy firm that educates massage and bodywork business owners on how to manage, maintain and understand their business finances, including how to determine the best structure for their business.
+Her articles for this publication include “Can I Afford to Buy That?
+Here’s How to Finance a CE Class, New Table or Equipment.”